Updated: Mar 28

 On the Domain Controller open the LAPS UI and search and Set a client.

-Once the password has reset open the properties of the client and check the ms-Mcs-AdmPwd for the new password of the client.
-Now every 30 days the local Admin password will be updated and unique.
+Once the password has reset open the properties of the client and check the ms-Mcs-AdmPwd for the new password.
+Now every 30 days the local Admin password will be automatically updated and unique.